andrew/ultimate-awesome/README.md

 - [awesome-privilege-escalation](https://github.com/m0nad/awesome-privilege-escalation) - A curated list of awesome privilege escalation.
 - [awesome-deep-rl](https://github.com/tigerneil/awesome-deep-rl) - For deep RL and the future of AI. .
 - [awesome-scientific-computing](https://github.com/nschloe/awesome-scientific-computing) - :sunglasses: Curated list of awesome software for numerical analysis and scientific computing.
+- [indie-hacker-tools-plus](https://github.com/XiaomingX/indie-hacker-tools-plus) - 为独立开发者准备的精选技术栈和工具仓库来了！这里有你最需要的工具，帮你提升开发效率、节约成本，最重要的是——这些工具都是市场上热门的，经过验证的。🚀A curated collection of tech stacks and tools tailored for independent developers is here! these are proven, popular tools widely used in the industry. 🚀.
 - [awesome-llm-security](https://github.com/corca-ai/awesome-llm-security) - A curation of awesome tools, documents and projects about LLM Security.
 - [Awesome-GPT-Store](https://github.com/Anil-matcha/Awesome-GPT-Store) - Custom GPT Store - A collection of major GPTS available in public.
 - [awesome-developer-first](https://github.com/agamm/awesome-developer-first) - A curated list of awesome developer-first tools products.
 - [Blockchain-Development-Resources](https://github.com/frankiefab100/Blockchain-Development-Resources) - The contents of this repository will help you launch a career in Blockchain development.
 How to deploy Smart contracts on Ethereum, build DApps, DeFi, DAO, NFT and Token protocol.
+- [awesome-agent-skills](https://github.com/heilcheng/awesome-agent-skills) - A curated list of skills, tools, tutorials, and capabilities for AI coding agents (Claude, Codex, Copilot, VS Code).
 - [awesome-image-registration](https://github.com/Awesome-Image-Registration-Organization/awesome-image-registration) - Image registration related books, papers, videos, and toolboxes .
 - [Awesome-LLM-Synthetic-Data](https://github.com/wasiahmad/Awesome-LLM-Synthetic-Data) - A reading list on LLM based Synthetic Data Generation 🔥.
 - [awesome-document-understanding](https://github.com/tstanislawek/awesome-document-understanding) - A curated list of resources for Document Understanding (DU) topic.